Oswego Board Holds Public Hearing On $63.1 Million Project

 Another part of the project will be the reconstruction of Buc Boulevard. as well as the Liberty Street parking lot (which is starting to sink) and retaining wall (which is starting to collapse).

-Information regarding the project is available on the Oswego City School District website (oswego.edu).
+Information regarding the project is available on the Oswego City School District website (oswego.org).

+I had concerns last year about honesty and transparency within the previously proposed capital project and I have the same questions and concerns now.
+All the fun and colorful bar graphs presented by the school board show this work to be 75% state funded yet they also state that the state building aid has jumped to 86%.
+If I do the math correctly it appears as if we are paying 100% of the athletic complex and receiving 86% state aid for the remaining building improvements.
+Not to mention some of athletic complex work is hidden as building improvements, for example the locker rooms at Leighton and the surface of the track.

+So, my point being, if this state aid is NOT contingent upon building the athletic complex why are we presented with a second capital improvement project with no option to proceed without the athletic complex?